-Osasuna v Barcelona
+Barca concede late goal in Osasuna draw

 Post update

+Gerard Piqué (Barcelona) is shown the yellow card for a bad foul.

-Foul by Kike Barja (Osasuna).
+Foul by Gerard Piqué (Barcelona).

 Goal!

 Goal!
-Osasuna 1, Barcelona 1.
-David García (Osasuna) header from the centre of the box to the bottom left corner.
-Assisted by Jon Moncayola with a cross following a set piece situation.
+Osasuna 2, Barcelona 2.
+Chimy Avila (Osasuna) right footed shot from outside the box to the bottom left corner following a corner.

 Post update